dmytrovoytko/llm-interview-assistant/README.md

 - [x] Then I successfully passed my Google Cloud Professional Data Engineer [exam](https://github.com/dmytrovoytko/DmytroVoytko/blob/master/achievements/GCP-PDE-cert.png)
 - [ ] What's the next step?
 Right - Interview Preparation!

 At some moment of life we want a new job, right?
-So I decided to make my 2nd LLM project that helps Data and ML Engineers prepare for a job Interview.
+So I decided to make my 2nd LLM project that helps Data and ML Engineers prepare for a job interview.
 Why?
 Because just technical knowledge even validated by professional certification(s) is not enough to get a job.
 Usually interview questions have a bit different angle than certification exams.
 In addition, interviews include soft skills assessment and behavioral questions.

 With right prompts ChatGPT can be a decent interview assistant.
 Still, it can hallucinate as not trained well for specific topics yet.
 Or you want to use your local Ollama (like me), but open models know even less?

 That's where RAG comes in!
 RAG is Retrieval Augmented Generation - the process of optimizing the output of a large language model (LLM).
 It references your prepared knowledge base before generating a response.
-So instead of asking LLM about exam topics "from scratch", RAG based assistant first gets context from your knowledge base (like QnA records) and then provides you better focused answers.
+So instead of asking LLM about interview topics "from scratch", RAG based assistant first gets context from your knowledge base (like QnA records) and then provides you better focused answers.
 This is what I use in this project.

-Just imagine, you can 'talk to your data'!
+Just imagine, you can 'talk to your data', amazing!✨

 ## 🎯 Goals